adrw/travel.adrw.xyz/src/pages/about/index.md

 ### 2 Backpacks

-Our trip won't be through hostels too much thanks to Airbnb but we still will only be travelling with 1 backpack each.
+Our trip won't be through hostels too much thanks to Airbnb but we still will only be traveling with 1 backpack each.
 We'll stay nimble and light!

+### See you soon with some new stories!
+\- Andrew (& Suzie)